A look at what the FBI's Kavanaugh investigat... | Taiwan News

 WASHINGTON (AP) — President Donald Trump has ordered the FBI to reopen Supreme Court nominee Brett Kavanaugh's background investigation after several women accused him of sexual misconduct.
-But what exactly the FBI will investigate still remains a mystery.
+Just what the FBI will investigate remains a mystery.

 The Senate Judiciary Committee asked the White House to ask the FBI to conduct the supplemental investigation, which will be "limited to current credible allegations" and must be done by Oct.
 5.